-When the TSB41BA3B is used without one or more of the ports brought out to a connector, the twisted-pair terminals of the unused ports must be terminated for reliable operation.
-For each unused port, the preferred method is for the port to be forced to the 1394a-only mode (data-strobe-only mode, DS), then the TPB+ and TPB- terminals can be tied together and then pulled to ground; or the TPB+ and TPB- terminals can be connected to the suggested normal termination network.
-The TPA+ and TPA- terminals of an unused port can be left unconnected.
-The TPBIAS#SD# terminal can be left unconnected.
+When the TSB41BA3B-EP is used without one or more of the ports brought out to a connector, the twisted-pair terminals of the unused ports must be terminated for reliable operation.
+For each unused port, the preferred method is for the port to be forced to the 1394a-only mode (data-strobe-only mode, DS), then the TPB+ and TPB- terminals can be tied together and then pulled to ground; or the TPB+ and TPB- terminals of an unused port can be left unconnected.
+The TPBIAS\SD terminal can be left unconnected.

 If the port is left in bilingual (Bi) mode, then the TPB+ and TPB- terminals can be left unconnected or the TPB+ and TPB- terminals can be connected to the suggested normal termination network.
 The TPA+ and TPA- terminals of an unused port can be left unconnected.
-The TPBIAS#SD# terminal can be left unconnected.
+The TPBIAS\SD terminal can be left unconnected.

 If the port is left in a forced 1394b Beta-only (B1, B2, or B4) mode, then the TPB+ and TPB- terminals can be left unconnected or the TPB+ and TPB- terminals can be connected to the suggested normal termination network.
 The TPA+ and TPA- terminals of an unused port can be left unconnected.
-The TPBIAS#SD# terminal must be pulled to ground through a 1.2-k Ω or smaller resistor.
+The TPBIAS\SD terminal must be pulled to ground through a 1.2-k $\Omega$ or less resistor.

-To operate a port as a 1394b bilingual port, the speed/mode selections terminals (S5_LKON, S4, S3, S2_PC0, S1_PC1, and S0_PC2) need to be pulled to V{CC} or ground through a 1-k Ω resistor.
+To operate a port as a 1394b bilingual port, the speed/mode selections terminals (S5\LKON, S4, S3, S2\PC0, S1\PC1, and S0\PC2) need to be pulled to VCC or ground through a 1-k $\Omega$ resistor.
 The port must be operated in the 1394b bilingual mode whenever a 1394b bilingual or a 1394b Beta-only connector is connected to the port.
 To operate the port as a 1394a-only port, the speed/mode selection terminals must be configured correctly to force 1394a-2000-only operation on that port.
 The only time the port must be forced to the data-strobe-only mode is if the port is connected to a 1394a connector (either 6-pin, which is recommended, or 4-pin).
 This mode is provided to ensure that 1394b signaling is never sent across a 1394a cable.

 A bilingual port can only connect to a 1394b-only port that operates at S400b.
-It cannot establish a connection to a S200b or S100b port.
+It can not establish a connection to a S200b or S100b port.
 A port that has been forced to S400b (B4) can connect to a 1394b-only port at S400b (B4) or S200b (B2) or S100b (B1).
 A port that has been forced to S200b can connect to a 1394b-only port at S200b or S100b.
 A port that has been forced to S100b can only connect to a 1394b-only port at S100b.

 The TESTM, SE, and SM terminals are used to set up various manufacturing test conditions.
-For normal operation, the TESTM terminal must be connected to V{DD} through a 1-k Ω resistor.
-The SE and SM terminals must be tied to ground through a 1-k Ω resistor.
+For normal operation, the TESTM terminal must be connected to $V{DD}$ through a 1-k $\Omega$ resistor.
+The SE and SM terminals must be tied to ground through a 1-k $\Omega$ resistor.